starryzone/starrybot-discord/README.md

 1. discord.js registers with discord in general once, and watches for events.

-2. discord.js watches for "guildCreate" messages which means that a person running a discord room would like to add starrybot to their room.
-We go ahead and add starrybot to the room on request.
+2. discord.js watches for "guildCreate" messages which means that a person running a discord room would like to add StarryBot to their room.
+We go ahead and add StarryBot to the room on request.
 That interaction is a bit complex: it prints a button to the discord channel, and when the administrator clicks on the button it goes ahead and builds some roles and registers some slash commands and also starts tracking those roles in our database.

 3. discord.js now watches for user commands and does a few fun things, it lets users elevate their perms, by sending those users to a wallet verification webpage where they validate their wallet.